-2019 LF6 is a small asteroid with an orbit that is entirely confined within Earth's orbit.
+2019 LF6 is a mid-sized asteroid with an orbit that is entirely confined within Earth's orbit.
 NASA JPL has classified 2019 LF6 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2019 LF6's orbit is 0.26 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 2019 LF6's orbit is determined by observations dating back to June 10, 2019.
 It was last officially observed on July 5, 2019.
 The IAU Minor Planet Center records 31 observations used to determine its orbit.

 The position of 2019 LF6 is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.